rozek/svelte-agnostic-draggable/README.md

 ~~**Important Notice: because of not yet merged (but important) bug fixes in the original [agnostic-draggable](https://github.com/marcospont/agnostic-draggable), this package currently uses a newer copy, namely [agnostic-draggable-bug-fixed](https://github.com/rozek/agnostic-draggable).
 Apart from these bug fixes, however, the original description still applies.**~~

-**Important: as mentioned above, this module has become obsolete - please use the [original module](https://github.com/marcospont/agnostic-draggable) instead**

 **NPM users**: please consider the [Github README](https://github.com/rozek/svelte-agnostic-draggable/blob/main/README.md) for the latest description of this package (as updating the docs would otherwise always require a new NPM package version)

 > Just a small note: if you like this module and plan to use it, consider "starring" this repository (you will find the "Star" button on the top right of this page), so that I know which of my repositories to take most care of.